A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Scheduling Policies

 \subsubsection{Fully Informed Quadratic Scheduler}

-The derivation presented in the previous section yielded an expression that has a direct effect on stability: the more negative $U(\mathbf{r}(t))$ is, the stabler the network.
-In other words, the task of a scheduler in this context is to choose at every time step a decision $\mathbf{r}(t)$ such that $U(\mathbf{r}(t))$ is minimized.
+The derivation presented in the previous section yielded an expression that has a direct effect on stability: the more negative $U(\mathbf{r}(\mathcal{I}(t)),t)$ is, the stabler the network.
+In other words, the task of a scheduler in this context is to choose at every time step a decision $\mathbf{r}(t)$ such that $U(\mathbf{r}(\mathcal{I}(t)),t)$ is as negative as possible.